-RTC launched a new grant program in 2015 to support organizations and local governments that are implementing projects to build and improve rail-trails.
-Under the Doppelt Family Trail Development Fund, RTC will award a total of $85,000 per year for the next five years to qualifying projects through a competitive process.
-The fund was established with an $80,000 grant from Jeff Doppelt of Great Neck, New York, a long-time supporter of RTC and development of rail-trails in the United States, and an additional $20,000 donation from an anonymous donor.
+RTC launched a new grant program in 2015 to support organizations and local governments that are implementing projects to build and improve multi-use trails.
+Under the Doppelt Family Trail Development Fund, RTC will award approximately $85,000 per year, distributed among several qualifying projects, through a competitive process.
+The fund was established with an $80,000 grant from Jeff Doppelt of Great Neck, New York, a long-time supporter of RTC and the development of rail-trails in the United States, and an additional $20,000 donation from an anonymous donor.

 2016 Grant Recipients